CaioCeretta/bytegrad/hooks-mistakes/src/app/ObjectStateInsteadMultiple/explanation.md

-# useState / useEffect mistake 4: Object state instead of multiple smaller ones
+# useState / useEffect "Mistake" nº 4: Object state instead of multiple smaller ones

 We are going to use a form as an example, here the form will have 6 inputs, but it could have several ones more.